Nursing, the Concept

 Measurement

 At the current moment, the measurement of caring utilizes special surveys: the Nurse Caring Questionnaire (also known as NCQ) and the Patient Caring Questionnaire (PCQ) (Smith et al., 2015).
 The attitudes and experiences of health care providers and their patients serve as their basis.
-Sharing grounded experience between these parties represents the major distinct feature of the process of measurement of nursing care.
+Sharing grounded experience between these parties represents the major distinct feature of measuring nursing care.
 Both surveys contain three subscales.
-They are the following: The Affective, Cognitive, Ethical sub-scale (also known as ACE), the Professional Vigilance sub-scale (also known as PV), and the Interaction sub-scale (also known as INT) (Smith, et al., 2015).
-The first one is beneficial for the assessment of interpersonal qualities of nurses.
-The second aspect measures behaviors and processes based on provider's knowledge.
-The last one is advantageous for the analysis of communication, providing physical comfort, nurses' teaching and learning abilities.
+They are the following: The Affective, Cognitive, Ethical sub-scale (also known as ACE), the Professional Vigilance sub-scale (also known as PV), and the Interaction sub-scale (also known as INT) (Smith et al., 2015).
+The first one is beneficial for the assessment of the interpersonal qualities of nurses.
+The second aspect measures behaviors and processes based on the provider's knowledge.
+The last one is advantageous for analyzing communication, providing physical comfort, and nurses' teaching and learning abilities.

-In addition, the influence of nurses' evidence based practice on the quality of provided health care can depend on the usage of special nursing quality measures (also known as NCQ).
-Guidelines, standards, theoretical and practical researches, realized under the guidance of the Association of Women's Health, Obstetric and Neonatal Nurses (The Association of Women's Health, Obstetric and Neonatal Nurses, 2014), performed the role of the background that developed these measures.
+In addition, the influence of nurses' evidence-based practice on the quality of provided health care can depend on using special nursing quality measures (also known as NCQ).
+Guidelines, standards, and theoretical and practical research, realized under the guidance of the Association of Women's Health, Obstetric and Neonatal Nurses (The Association of Women's Health, Obstetric and Neonatal Nurses, 2014), performed the role of the background that developed these measures.

-These methods have the aim to assess various aspects of nursing practice.
-The diverse methods exist due to the fact that caring is a comprehensive process.
-Thus, it is hardly to measure this concept by using a single scale method.
+These methods aim to assess various aspects of nursing practice.
+Diverse methods exist because caring is a comprehensive process.
+Thus, it is difficult to measure this concept using a single scale method.